tsute/resispart/part2-4.md

 <a name="A7">
 <h4 style="font-weight:bold;color:#008C23"> Step 7.
 Denoise sequences based on the error model to product amplicon sequence variants (ASVs)</h4>

+This step is the central part of the DADA2 pipeline.
+In a very simplified version of explanation, DADA2 uses a consensus quality profile with the abundance information to partition the reads into amplicaon sequence variants (ASVs).
+In a sample, if a sequence is real and abundant, there should be many identical copies of the same sequences.
+The more copies of the same sequences, the more likely it is to be true sequences.
+DADA2 partition the reads based on most abundant unique reads, and then forms ASVs using the consensus quality information associated with the reads.

+Copy and paste the following R codes to perform the denoising step

 ```R
 names(derepFs) <- sample.names
 names(derepRs) <- sample.names